 Sign-up bonus: Chase Sapphire Preferred Card

-With the lower annual fee Chase Sapphire Preferred, new cardmembers can earn 60,000 bonus points after spending $4,000 within the first three months of account opening, while new Sapphire Reserve cardmembers earn 50,000 bonus points.
+With the lower annual fee Chase Sapphire Preferred, new card members can earn 80,000 bonus points after spending $4,000 within the first three months of account opening, while new Sapphire Reserve card members earn 50,000 bonus points.
 That’s a no-brainer in favor of the Preferred.

 Things get a little more interesting when redemptions come into play, though.

 When you redeem points through the Chase Ultimate Rewards portal, you’ll get a 25 percent boost with the Preferred card and a 50 percent boost with the Reserve, boosting each point to about 1.25 or 1.5 cents in value, respectively.
-That boost makes each card’s sign-up bonus worth up to $750 when you redeem them for travel through Chase Ultimate Rewards.
-If you choose to redeem outside the portal, though, you’ll earn about 1 cent per point, putting the Preferred card’s 60,000 point bonus on top.
+If you choose to redeem outside the portal, though, you’ll earn about 1 cent per point, putting the Preferred card’s 80,000 point bonus on top.

 Rewards rate: Chase Sapphire Reserve